Where we stay:

 Roncesvalles located near the "Collegiata".
 The Posada is a charming

-mountain inn with beamed ceilings, tiled floors, huge fireplace
+mountain inn with beamed ceilings, tiled floors, a huge fireplace

 in the bar and